-The basics in our delivery is about understanding our customers’ situation.
-With the help of our need analysis, we can analyses the customer’s operation and together find the concrete needs and provide a solution.
+The basics of our delivery are about understanding our customers’ situations.
+With the help of our need analysis, we can analyze the customer’s operation and together find the concrete needs and provide a solution.
 When we’ve identified where we are, it’s easier to set the direction where we are heading.

 What does return on reliability mean?

-Our customers are driven people who understands the value of reliability and they see maintenance as an important element in achieving it.
+Our customers are driven people who understand the value of reliability and they see maintenance as an important element in achieving it.
 The need to work in a common way to reach common goals and to benefit from each other’s experiences and knowledge.
-Our customers are actively looking for ways to become more productive, and to reduce capital from being tied up and for resources to be wasted.
+Our customers are actively looking for ways to become more productive, reduce capital from being tied up, and reduce resources to be wasted.
 The users are looking for concrete knowledge to manage their storage, plan a maintenance stop or introduce incident management in the most effective ways.

 When you get stuck or are looking for new ideas, it is extremely valuable to have someone to turn to.
 Someone who understands your business and has experience in it.
-To have someone were all questions are welcomed!
+To have someone where all questions are welcomed.